Cumberland Gap National Historic Park

 The Cumberland Gap, incorporated into the Cumberland Gap National Historic Park, became the “Gateway to the West.”
 It is the only opening in the Appalachian Mountains for hundreds of miles, giving access to the Bluegrass region that was to become Kentucky.
 Dr. Thomas Walker and his party of fellow explorers was the first to venture through Gap in 1750 followed by Daniel Boone and his “axemen” in 1775.
 Today, modern explorers can enjoy the park’s endless trails, scenic overlooks, outdoor activities and campgrounds.

-Visit the Pinnacle Overlook, a high area where the Gap can be viewed along with Kentucky, Tennessee and Virginia.
+A visit to the park should begin at the main Visitor’s Center off of Hwy 25E where informed and friendly park staff can direct you to the Pinnacle Overlook, a high area where the Gap can be viewed along with Kentucky, Tennessee and Virginia.
 And visit the “Saddle of the Gap,” the hallowed lowest part of the Gap where all had to pass.
 It is quite “spiritual” there and visitors can sense the presence of those that came before in their quest for a new life.

 Photo Gallery